 - Decide on your dream job and land it for you.
 If only!

-Career coaches won’t (shouldn’t!) simply tell you what they think you should do.
+Career coaches won’t (and shouldn’t) simply tell you what they think you should do.
 The service they provide is even more valuable: education, guidance, and support in the research, study, discovery, planning, and achievement of your specific career goals.
-They serve as an essential partner in moving toward crucial decision points and holding you accountable for executing your defined career restart strategy.
+They serve as an essential partner in moving toward crucial decision points and holding you accountable for executing your defined restart strategy.

-A career coach can partner with you on tangible aspects of your career restart, such as creating a strategic plan, networking, resume writing, personal branding, interview preparation, and salary negotiation.
+A career coach can partner with you on tangible aspects of your career restart, such as:

 A good career coach can help returners specifically with: